joshglenn/react-native-wiki/Breaking-Changes.md

 - Who does this affect: People writing 3rd-party modules, iOS
 - **How to migrate (shown by `react-native upgrade`)**: Declare properties of type `RCTDirectEventBlock` instead
 - Why make this breaking change: The new API is better and we don't want to keep the old one around.
+- Severity (people affected x amount of work for them): Low

 # 0.37